hydroper-6jB4v9P1FIX/reference/src/attributes.md

 - Features
   - `feature` — Used to enable unstable or experimental compiler features.
 - Type System
-  - `rc` — Indicates a struct or enum is reference-counted.
   - `import` — Used by external functions and structs to indicate the name to import from a platform.
   - `inheritable` — Indicates that a structure is inheritable.
   - `discriminant` — Indicates the discriminant type of an enumeration.